JohnBatmanMySlinky/PBRJ/README.md

     - logging
 - Move scene specification to a YAML or something.
 - Expand test coverage

-## Debt
-- stop kludging this and implement two versions: Texture<Spectrum> vs Texture<Float>
-    - really good opportunity for parameterized types!!?
-- ~~implement spectrum is black checks and measure preformance improvement~~ 15% improvement!
-- clean up surface interaction instantiation (esp. when empty)
-- Implement passes with more dimensions of our film.
-Current method is hardcody and requires us to re-instantiate the scene every time!
-- Implement texture sampling and use those ray differentials
-- Static & dynamic code analysis
-- Add in synonyms to instantiate simple stuff Vec3(), Translate(), etc.

 ## Bugs
 - XYZ color to RGB, I am doing something wrong...